Introduction to Producing

 Jumping in and out of festival mosh pits.
 Shazaming tunes on the sly.
 Waiting in the rain for the night bus home.
 Selfies in front of expensive looking art at galleries you can’t remember the name of.
 Spilling drinks at the block party.
 Nursing your fingers after clicking your way through an entire poetry night.
 Quietly sobbing after trying (and failing) to secure press night tickets…

 We all love events, and how the best ones leave us feeling and thinking way after it’s done.
 But how do you put one together that will leave other people wanting more?
-Though these experiences may feel like distant memories, we want to prepare the next generation of Black* artists, curators, organisers and promoters with the knowhow on putting on productions that will bring us back together once the world opens up again.
+Though these experiences may feel like distant memories, we want to prepare the next generation of Black* artists, curators, organisers and promoters with the knowhow on putting on meaningful productions.

 This programme is specifically for Black* people aged 17-25 in order to redress the imbalances and severe underrepresentation of Black arts producers in the cultural sector.
 We believe it is crucial for the people behind the scenes who are producing artistic experiences to share cultural, social and political contexts with the artists they are working with to instil a sense of safety, legitimacy and belonging for all involved.

 *We define ‘Black’ as people of Black Caribbean, Black African, Afro-Latinx, Afro-Arab and African-American heritage.
-This also includes people of mixed-Black heritage who identify as such.
+This also includes people of mixed-Black heritage.